How To Eat, Drink And Be Merry This Christmas – Even With Invisalign Braces

 Alcohol And Your Aligners

 You can drink water with your aligners in because it won’t damage them.
-Water is an exception because it’s harmless to your teeth, and you should be drinking water regardless for the simple fact that it’s good for you.
+Water is an exception because it’s harmless to your teeth, and you should be drinking water regardless of the simple fact that it’s good for you.
 However, alcohol, even if it’s a clear liquid, like white wine or vodka, is too harsh for your aligners.
 You can have a glass of wine by the fire while waiting for Santa to come down the chimney, but make sure you have removed your Invisalign trays.

 If you prefer red wine or another holiday favourite, the hot toddy, remember to brush your teeth afterward.
-Even though you have removed your aligners to have these beverages, red wine and dark alcohol will stain your teeth.
+Even though you have removed your aligners to have these beverages, red wine, and dark alcohol will stain your teeth.
 They’ll stain your aligners too if you forget to take them out.
 You will probably undergo a professional teeth whitening treatment once the Invisalign process is complete, but if you can avoid red wine stains, all the better.

 Sugar and Invisalign